Schools around U.S. receive hoax threats; two arrested in Indiana

 Officials were on heightened alertness after the deadly attacks in San Bernardino, California, on Dec.
 2. On Tuesday, Los Angeles shut down schools over emailed threats that later were deemed a hoax.

-School districts in Houston, Dallas, Orlando, Fort Lauderdale and Miami all decided on Thursday that emailed threats were not credible and were similar to ones sent to schools in New York City and Los Angeles earlier this week.
+School districts in Houston, Dallas, Orlando, Fort Lauderdale, Miami and San Francisco all decided on Thursday that emailed threats were not credible and were similar to ones sent to schools in New York City and Los Angeles earlier this week.

 All-clears were given after bomb threats on Thursday at East Orange Campus High School in New Jersey and at Anacostia and Frank W. Ballou Senior high schools in Washington, D.C., according to officials.
 At least two of those schools were temporarily evacuated.